 The differences in regulations and laws in force regarding CBD, hemp and cannabis for medical and recreational use varies by country, in terms of its possession, distribution, and cultivation, and how it can be consumed and what medical conditions it can be used for.

 Medical use of cannabis in now legalized in Australia, Canada, Chile, Colombia, Croatia, Cyprus, Finland, Germany, Greece, Israel, Italy, Luxembourg, North Macedonia, Norway, the Netherlands, New Zealand, Peru, Poland, some states in the US and Thailand.

-In the table you can also see the countries where CBD is also used for medical purposes marked in the last column – “Medical”.
+In the table, you can also see the countries where CBD is also used for medical purposes marked in the last column – “Medical”.

 To help CBD users in finding the answers about the legality of CBD, hemp and cannabis-based products we created a non-formal informative table.
-Apart the fact that the laws and regulations regarding CBD are constantly changing in most countries, we have also limited and unverified information about this topic, so we kindly invite our users to contribute by sharing updated information (possibly with source links) in the comments section.
+Apart from the fact that the laws and regulations regarding CBD are constantly changing in most countries, we have also limited and unverified information about this topic, so we kindly invite our users to contribute by sharing updated information (possibly with source links) in the comments section.

 |Belgium||No||Yes||Up to 3 g||N/a|